ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 The license for this module is available in the [LICENSE](LICENSE) file in this repository.

 ## Acknowledgments
-A special thanks to my postgraduate students; Alyssa Ramwell, Daniel Fraser, Guy Hasewinkel, and Luke Richardson, who were instrumental in the preparation and running of this course!
+Special thanks to my postgraduate students — Alyssa Ramwell, Daniel Fraser, Guy Hasewinkel, and Luke Richardson — who were instrumental in the preparation and running of this course!

 This Curriculum Module was developed through the support of [MathWorks](https://www.mathworks.com/).
-Special thanks to Dr. Marco Rossi, Dr. Moiz Khan, and Dr Pranav Lad from [MathWorks](https://www.mathworks.com/).
+I would also like to express my gratitude to Dr. Marco Rossi, Dr. Moiz Khan, and Dr Pranav Lad from [MathWorks](https://www.mathworks.com/), who very kindly assisted with reviewing this content and providing valuable suggestions.